kkirchhoff01/rpi-info-monitor/README.md

  3. `webdisplay` - A flask service that can be used to host the front end web UI.
 It can be installed on the main pi or another machine, but is not required

-NOTE: The web UI (`webdisplay`) depends on the `display` module.
-It is suggested to keep these two folders in the same directory if you want to run the web UI.
-Otherwise you will need to add the `display` module contents to your PYTHONPATH
+NOTE: The web UI (`webdisplay`) depends on the `rpimonitor` module.
+It is suggested to install the module or keep these two folders in the same directory if you want to run the web UI.
+Otherwise you will need to add the `rpimonitor` module to your PYTHONPATH

 ## Installation/Usage:
 ----------------------